Skip to main content

 motor6d only

-Useful if you have a tool that is already equipped and just want to attach the motor6d to it and the rig for animating (works for models too). (jump to "motor6d only" finished product)
+Useful if you have a tool to equip and want to attach the motor6d to it for animating (works for models too). (jump to "motor6d only" finished product)

-1. Copy the old motor6d ("Handle") that was used for attaching the tool ("Sword") to the rig during animating.
+1. Copy the old motor6d ("Handle" in the example) that was used for attaching the tool ("Sword" in the example) to the rig during animating.

 2. Paste the new motor6d into Animations.Deps.AnimatedObjects.